UK warns China after BBC journalist ‘beaten’ by police during protests

 He said it was “unacceptable” for journalists to be “caught up and involved and indeed arrested” when they should be “fully entitled to cover things freely”.

+Mr Cleverly tweeted: “Media freedom and freedom to protest must be respected.
+No country is exempt.

+“The arrest of BBC journalist @EP_Lawrence China is deeply disturbing.
+Journalists must be able to do their job without intimidation.”

-Security minister Tom Tugendhat warned the arrest was an example of the Chinese Communist Party’s (CCP) wider actions.
+Security minister Tom Tugendhat warned the arrest was “an echo of the repression the CCP (Chinese Communist Party) is attempting elsewhere”.

-He tweeted: “The detention of Ed Lawrence is an echo of the repression the CCP is attempting elsewhere.

-“China’s attempts at state repression here in the UK remind us of the urgent need to defend our own freedoms.”
+“China’s attempts at state repression here in the UK remind us of the urgent need to defend our own freedoms,” he said on Twitter.

 It was reported that China’s foreign ministry contested the BBC statement, claiming Mr Lawrence did not identify himself as a journalist.